 Surrey is the second-largest city by population in British Columbia and is only 23 km from Vancouver Centre.
 And, housing is more affordable than in Vancouver.
 So, many people choose to live in Surrey and commute to Vancouver for work if necessary.

 This city was incorporated in 1879.
 It was named after Surrey, England because it had land that looked like the region.
 The Pattullo Bridge was completed in 1937.
 This allowed the city to expand.
-Surrey was granted city status in 1993 after significant population growth in the 1980s and through the 1990s.
+Surrey was granted city status in 1993 after significant population growth in the 1980s and 1990s.

 Advertisement: